 - Earlier in the same arc, Natsu and Wendy visit a black market to pick out magic weapons with help from Edolas!Lucy because they can't use their magic in that world, whereupon she asks Natsu if he had any money once they realized how pricey the merchandise was.
 They don't.

-- Happens to Scrooge in The Life and Times of Scrooge McDuck, when he realizes that no-one would held him accountable if he decided to steal a giant opal.
+- Happens to Scrooge in The Life and Times of Scrooge McDuck, when he realizes that no-one would hold him accountable if he decided to steal a giant opal.

-It's worth millions!
-And who NEEDS self-respect when you're rich?
-HAHAHAHAHAHAAAAW
+Scrooge: It's worth millions!
+And who needs' self-respect when you're rich?
+Hahahahahahaaaawww nuts!

-nuts! *he's shown leaving the cave already, the opal back in its place
+(he's shown leaving the cave already, the opal back in its place)